 No, do not submit references with your application.
 Candidates who are invited for an individual interview will be asked to provide contact information (phone number and email address) for one academic reference and one employment reference.
 You may want to think about whom you will ask in case you are invited for an interview.

-Group interviews will be held on Monday, June 5th and Tuesday, June 6th, 2017.
+Group interviews will be held early June 2018 (exact dates to be confirmed).
 Each group interview lasts approximately two hours and is held at Carleton University.
 The exact times and locations will be provided to candidates who are invited for a group interview.
 NOTE: Invited candidates participate in just one group interview.

 Group interviews are a key component of facilitator hiring.
 If you are unable to attend, you may still apply, however, preference will be given to candidates who participate in a group interview.
 Should we be unable to identify a qualified candidate through the group interviews, we will revisit all applications for a given position.
 Please indicate in your cover letter if you are unable to attend a group interview.

 Within a day or two following the last group interview, we will contact applicants we wish to meet with individually.
 You will be interviewed by the facilitator coordinator.
 A staff member will also be present at the interview to take notes.

 You can provide a reference from any type of paid or unpaid work you have done.
 If you have any experience with childcare, casual landscaping, volunteer work, and so on, ask for a reference from the most senior person who is familiar with your work.